chrisemunt/mg-dbx-bdb/README.md

 ## <a name="Intro"></a> Introduction

-More will be written about the aims and rationale for this project in due course.
-In the meantime, what follows in this section is a brief description of the functionality provided by this Node.js add-on module.

 There are two parts to this project.
 Firstly, simple synchronous and asynchronous access to Berkeley DB and/or LMDB B-Tree storage using either integer or string based keys.
-Secondly, an emulation of the M database storage model is layered on top of these two B-Tree storage solutions.
+Secondly, an emulation of the **M Global Storage** Database is layered on top of these two B-Tree storage solutions.
+[This Document](https://github.com/robtweed/global_storage/blob/master/README.md) describes in detail the **Global Storage** model and provides the rationale for the **mg-dbx-bdb** project.

 ### Berkeley DB and LMDB Mode